themeblvd/tweeple/readme.txt

 In the process of pulling from Twitter API for your website, caching is crucial.
 It is a big process for your web server to go out and pull from Twitter.
 So, you don't want Tweeple pulling from Twitter every time someone visits your website.

-Additionally, Twitter API implements [rate limits](https://dev.twitter.com/docs/rate-limiting/1.1/limits).
+Additionally, Twitter API has [rate limits](https://dev.twitter.com/docs/rate-limiting/1.1/limits).
 So, in theory, if you had consistent traffic coming to your website and your server *could* handle pulling from Twitter on every page load without exploding, Twitter API would keep cutting your server's IP address off.

 = Can I manually clear a Twitter feed's cache? =

 Yup!
 Let's say you've just posted a breaking Tweet that's really important and you want your website visitors to see it right away. --

 Just go to *WP Admin > Tools > Tweeple > Twitter Feeds* and click the button to clear a specific Twitter feed's cache.
-After this, the next visitor to your website will trigger Tweeple to go out to Twitter and pull the latest tweets.
+After this, the next visitor to your website will trigger Tweeple to go out to Twitter and pull the latest tweets to be stored in the cache again.

 Also note that any time you update a Twitter feed's settings, the feed's cache is cleared automatically.